-- The Company has established the NICORE (Nippon Paper Comeback & Re-entry) system as a way for former employees to take advantage of the experience and skills they have cultivated over the years to play an active role in the company once more. - If a former employee registers in the human resource bank in advance in preparation for when they want to work or are able to work again, the Company will notify the registrant system that provides detailed information on job vacancies.
-There is no question about the reason for leaving when registering for the human resources bank. - In FY2022, two employees re-entered the company using this system and began working again.
+- The Company has established the "NICORE (Nippon Paper Comeback & Re-entry) system\" as a way for former employees to take advantage of the experience and skills they have cultivated over the years to play an active role in the company once more. - \ If a former employee registers in the human resource bank in advance in preparation for when they want to work or are able to work again, the Company will notify the registrant system that provides detailed information on job vacancies.
+There is no question about the reason for leaving when registering for the human resources bank.